The Private Ad Exchange

 Another fact about programmatic sales is that the advertiser’s loyalty in this environment is low to nonexistent, meaning that impressions are cherry-picked across thousands of publishers’ inventory.
 Therefore, the probability that the advertiser will come back to buy from a specific publisher again is quite low since a DSP’s primary goal is related to finding the lowest price.'

-The majority of most SSPs’ recent response to this has been to release direct sales functionality.
-However, the Direct Deal functionality still struggles with the risk of putting high quality audience data in the hands of a 3rd party – the DSP – to enable the transaction.
-One possibility to tackle this would be to sell non-premium or unsold inventory directas Cost per Click [CPC] or Cost per Acquisition [CPA].
+The majority of most SSPs’ recent response - so also Admeta - to this has been to release direct sales functionality.
+One can say that this is semi-direct sales; direct in terms of the advertiser relationship but indirect in terms of 3rd party DSPs technology providers needed to execute the deal.
+One alternative would be to sell non-premium or unsold inventory direct as Cost per Click [CPC] or Cost per Acquisition [CPA].
 By doing so, a completely new source of revenue is reached, as it offers this as up-sales to existing premium advertisers, and/or through a new segment of advertisers, such as e-commerce for instance.
+Of course; to do so one would need optimization capabilities to ensure ROI - Admeta has the solution and offers the best performance optimization in the world.

 So How Does a Publisher Solve This Equation?